CSJedi/mailer.net/README.md

 # Configure mailer.net to use Mailgun

-Put se following snippet on your app.config or web.config
+Put the following snippet on your app.config or web.config

 ```xml
 <mailernet>